-- 1. To uphold the highest standards of academic integrity in the student's own work; - 2.
-To refuse to tolerate violations of academic integrity in the University community; and - 3.
+- 1. To uphold the highest standards of academic integrity in the student's own work; - To refuse to tolerate violations of academic integrity in the University community; and To foster a high sense of integrity and social responsibility on the part of the University - 3.
 To foster a high sense of integrity and social responsibility on the part of the University community.